goliatone/wee-things-workshop/README.md

 The first time you use the `esp` tool you need to configure the port to talk to the NodeMCU board:

-If you are using a Mac:

 ```
 $ esp port set /dev/cu.SLAB_USBtoUART
 ```

 #### NodeMCU firmware
-You can find the latest NodeMCU firmware at their github repository, in the release page following this [link][esp-binaries].
+You can find the latest NodeMCU firmware at their Github repository, in the release page following this [link][esp-binaries].

-The ESP8266 chip comes loaded with an AT command set, and it's meant to be used by an external controller like an Arduino driving the chip over serial.
+The ESP8266 chip comes loaded with an [AT command set][at-commands], and it's meant to be used by an external controller like an Arduino driving the chip over serial.

 #### Flashing the NodeMCU
 In this step, we are going to flash our devkit with the NodeMCU binaries downloaded before so we can start loading programs to the board.
-It sounds intimidating, but it's quite simple actually.
+It sounds intimidating, but it's quite simple actually, think of it as upgrading the operating system on a computer.

 We already downloaded the NodeMCU [firmware][firmware], installed the SiLabs drivers, and have **esp** installed.

 Connect the board to the computer using the USB cable.

-From the project's main directory, open terminal and `cd` to the **bin** directory where the **nodemcu_float_0.9.6-dev_20150704.bin** file is located.

 We need to put the board in flash mode.
 To do so hold down the board's **FLASH** button and press the **RST** button at the same time.
 You should see an LED blink on the board.